Configure flow execution

 Change the default Docker image

-To change the default Docker image, add the following to your agent-config.yml file:
+To change the default Docker image, in the agent-config.yml file, add the following configuration:

 image: YOUR_DOCKER_IMAGE